JNRowe/jnrowe.github.io/articles/tips/Kick_me_birthday_reminders.rst

 address book.
 For some years now I’ve been using :command:`abook` to manage my personal address book, as it is both small and quite featureful.
-The address file is in a standard ``ini`` format that I can easily import from and export to practically anything with only a small Python_ script using ConfigParser_.
+The address file is in a standard ``ini`` format that I can easily import from and export to practically anything with only a small Python_ script using :class:`~configparser.ConfigParser`.

 :command:`remind` is a functional **to the point of insanity** text-based reminder tool.
 I use it mainly to remind me of tasks that need completing when